skyla15/HireMeProject-/README.md

     + ....Updating....
 + Parallel Computing Technology
   + ....Updating....
++ OOP
+  + ...Updating...

-Database and others refer to [Google University](https://github.com/jwasham/coding-interview-university/blob/master/README.md#interview-process--general-interview-prep) for now
+Refer to [Google University](https://github.com/jwasham/coding-interview-university/blob/master/README.md#interview-process--general-interview-prep) for now
 ___
 ### How to study and retain knowledge
-- Basic Rule : At Least One Chapter A Day
-- There may be some tasks that will take some days or some tasks will take only a couple of hours.
-I will try to balance it and document them on here.
-1. Read a chapter of [meterials](#Meterials-I-am-going-to-use)
-2. Put it into an actual code
-3. ....
-Updating ....
+I am thinking to study in this order.
+There will be times when I mix up the order.

+> 1. Data Structure and Algorithm
+> 2. Django / C++
+> 3. Projects using Django with basic APIs
+> 4. DL / ML ( + Mathematics if needed )
+> 5. Theory ( Database, OS, Network, OOP )

 ___
 ### Youtube References
 1. [Characteristics of languages explained - Joma Tech](https://www.youtube.com/watch?v=Pb3AAfz5Yjg)